This post was originally published in 2023 and updated in 2025.

 This is just one example of many, many fake alpaca products floating around Amazon, Etsy, and other marketplaces.
 Know what you’re buying and from who you are buying.

-I wrote an entire article on this subject and you can learn more at Where Are Your Alpaca Products Really Coming From?
 And, if you’d like to validate we’re real, you can learn more about our alpaca farm on our About page or you can view videos and see media coverage of our farm on our Press and Media page.

 Cleaning and Caring for Your Alpaca Socks

-Option 1: Hand Washing
+Hand Washing Instructions

 - Use cool water with a mild soap or shampoo